The Best Actors on ‘The Walking Dead’

 While every actor in the ensemble has had at least one moment to shine, there are some that have proven, time and again, how truly gifted they are at bringing their characters to life.
 Some of these stars are still around, helping to keep the story going even at a time where the series is faltering.
 Others have left us, but still remain an essential part of the show’s legacy.
 Here are the 10 best actors on The Walking Dead.

-Warning: spoilers for all seven seasons of the series ahead!
+Warning: spoilers for all eight seasons of the series ahead!

 1. Tovah Feldshuh